digital-asset/daml/language-support/hs/bindings/examples/nim/demo.md

 Alice's local state shows that she has sent Charlie an offer to play a game of Nim.

-## 5. Open a new terminal and start nim-console for Bob
+## 5. Open a new terminal and start nim for Bob

 In a new terminal:

-    $ clear; bazel-bin/language-support/hs/bindings/nim Bob
+    $ clear; bazel-bin/language-support/hs/bindings/examples/nim/nim Bob
     replaying 0 transactions
     Bob> show

 Bob's status is empty, because Bob has no right to see that Alice offered a match to Charlie.

-## 6. Open a new terminal and start nim-console for Charlie
+## 6. Open a new terminal and start nim for Charlie

 In a new terminal:

-    $ clear; bazel-bin/language-support/hs/bindings/nim Charlie
+    $ clear; bazel-bin/language-support/hs/bindings/examples/nim/nim Charlie
     replaying 1 transactions
     Charlie> show
     - Match-1: Alice offered a game against you.